For $2,700 we sell used, partially renewed, guaranteed, test-it-in-a-running-vehicle ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 This can be a good deal but only if you choose a good vendor.
 It’s hard to tell them from the bad ones since they make a point of looking like good vendors.

 We sell used transmissions, and we get some good feedback from our customers.
-We’ve been told some horror stories about how we contrast with junkyards who sell poor-quality units brazenly, and by the time a customer of such an outfit has finally gotten a refund, much money, time and energy have been wasted.
+We’ve been told some horror stories about how we contrast with junkyards that sell poor-quality units brazenly, and by the time a customer of such an outfit has finally gotten a refund, much money, time and energy have been wasted.

 If it is a bad transmission then the only way you know it is by installing it and finding out.
 That’s a lot of work (or expense) that the seller won’t cover.